angular/angular/aio/content/guide/cb-dependency-injection.md

 {@example 'cb-dependency-injection/ts/src/app/hero-bios.component.ts' region='ctor'}

-Angular asks the injector for the service associated with the `LoggerService` and and assigns the returned value to the `logger` parameter.
+Angular asks the injector for the service associated with the `LoggerService` and assigns the returned value to the `logger` parameter.

 Where did the injector get that value?